-CONGRATULATIONS to the following 2018 Environmental Stewardship Award Winners!
+CONGRATULATIONS to our 2018 Environmental Stewardship Award Winners!

 Aura has been exceptional in her commitment to her students.
 She has planted a school orchard, and has a class garden that she takes care of with her students.
 When the fruits and vegetables are big enough, they are available as a salad bar to the rest of the school!
 Many students eat the school lunches and they now have healthy choices because of the salad bar!
 Aura’s students are able to feel the accomplishment of helping to feed their fellow classmates.
 Aura leads by example, showing the kids how much better a healthy lifestyle is for themselves as well as the planet.

 Kathy has been a field instructor at the Whiskeytown Environmental School for over 10 years.
 Throughout those years, she has shown an extraordinary commitment to sustainability through her leadership at WES!
 She teaches her students how to appreciate our planet and empowers them in land stewardship.
 In addition, Kathy has also motivated the local area to support WES by founding the non-profit WES Community.
 Kathy is a true community and sustainability hero!